-To be able to inter-compare the sample of 66 galaxies at the same physical resolution, we smooth our data to a common physical resolution of $\sim$ 30 pc.
-This corresponds to the MIRI F770W resolution for the furthest galaxy in our sample (NGC 3507).
-We use $\mathtt{webbpsf}$\footnote{https://webbpsf.readthedocs.io/en/latest/}-generated JWST point spread functions (PSFs).
-We then create a convolution kernel per galaxy per filter using $\mathtt{jwst\_kernels}$\footnote{https://github.com/francbelf/jwst${\_}$kernels} to achieve the required physical resolution.
-Finally, following \cite{Williams_2024}, we convolve our data and error maps using our corresponding convolution kernel.
-For our analysis, we use this common resolution sample.
+To be able to make a comparison of the 66 galaxies in the sample at the same physical resolution, we smoothed our data to a common physical resolution of $\sim$ 30 pc.
+This corresponds to the MIRI F770W resolution for the farthest galaxy in our sample (NGC 3507).
+We used JWST point spread functions (PSFs) generated by $\mathtt{webbpsf}$.\footnote{https://webbpsf.readthedocs.io/en/latest/} We then created a convolution kernel per galaxy per filter using $\mathtt{jwst\_kernels}$\footnote{https://github.com/francbelf/jwst${\_}$kernels} to achieve the required physical resolution.
+Finally, following \cite{Williams_2024}, we convolved our data and error maps using our corresponding convolution kernel.
+For our analysis, we used this common resolution sample.
 We also provide a catalog constructed at the native angular resolution of each map.